-Most of the email marketing campaigns get lost, far away from what they ought to achieve because they forget the most important thing- customers.
+Most of email marketing campaigns get lost, far away from what they ought to achieve, because they forget the most important thing- customers.

 The biggest disappointment is putting all effort and strategies in place and not finding the email engagement.

 It happens because you don’t communicate to the audience what’s in it for them.